sankket/sankket/README.md

 - 💬 Ask me about projects, Undergraduate Research and for Coffee :)

-- 👨‍💻 Technical Skills - python, java, C, Data Structures and Algorithms, Deep Learning, DBMS, AWS and Salseforce, Web Developement.
+- 👨‍💻 Technical Skills - python, java, C, Data Structures and Algorithms, Deep Learning, DBMS, AWS, Web Developement and Linux.

 - ⚡ Quote - It isn't where you came from.
 It's where you're going that counts - Ella Fitzgerald